 Pricing Options

 TablePlus is a top favorite among database developers who work with major database management systems like PostgreSQL.
 It is particularly renowned for its efficient querying and data editing capabilities.
-The user interface is both sleek and straightforward, yet customizable, empowering you to tackle your work challenges effortlessly without requiring any coding knowledge.
+The user interface is neat and simple, yet customizable, empowering you to tackle your work challenges effortlessly without requiring any coding knowledge.

 Additionally, TablePlus prioritizes security, providing high-level options like end-to-end encryption for database connections and built-in SSH tunneling.